Table of Contents:

 Passive Data Dictionaries often provide user friendly interface with search functionality, while active data dictionary requires accessing with SQL or similar query language.

-Data Dictionary in Dataedo
+Data Dictionary export from Dataedo

 Disadvantages of passive data dictionary